 What you pay for credit card payment protection depends on your balance.

-In many cases, it is common to pay between $0.79 and $0.89 per $100 of your balance.
-So if you have a balance of $1,500 on your credit card, and your cost is $0.79 per $100, your total cost each month will be $11.85.
-In many cases, the cost is added to your balance, and you will pay compound interest on the cost as well.
+It is common to pay about $0.85 for each $100 you owe.
+So if you have a balance of $1,500 on your credit card your total cost each month will be $12.75.
+In many cases, the cost is added to your balance, and you will pay compound interest on that cost as well.
 (Of course, if you don’t carry a balance, you can get this protection for free which is pretty cool.)

 Many of these plans sound great but when it’s show time, they don’t deliver.
 That’s because they only pay up under restricted conditions.
-You might have to be unemployed for a certain period of time before the coverage kicks in, or you might only receive coverage for a limited time — even if you are experiencing difficulties for a longer period of time.
+You might have to be unemployed for a long period of time before the coverage kicks in.
+Or you might only be covered for a limited time — even if your financial trouble lasts longer than that.